HellRok/fighting-with-puzzles-online/README.md

 ## Bugs:

  * Leaderboard doesn't show all replays (This needs a proper fix)
- * When clearing out the 3x12 and 4x12 the game thinks you lose when you shouldn't
  * Lockdelay when initialized late in the gravity turn locks immediately, it should start fresh